-MSL is a collaborative effort by a range of global leaders in electricity delivery, R&D, manufacturing, standards, education, regulation, and systems integration, with a mission to accelerate the transition to a more resilient, sustainable, and equitable energy system worldwide.
+MSL is a collaborative effort by a variety of global leaders -- in electricity delivery, R&D, manufacturing, standards, education, regulation, and systems integration -- with a common mission to accelerate the transition to a more resilient, sustainable, and equitable energy system worldwide.
 This applies to grid modernization in the industrialized world; to alleviating “energy poverty” in the emerging economies; and to finding synergies between the two approaches through a process of reciprocal innovation.

 A not-for-profit, pre-competitive innovation consortium, MSL's scope spans Research, Innovation, Demonstration, and Education (RIDE), as depicted in the graphic above.